google/gapid/BUILDING.md

 ```
 cd <sdk-path>
-tools\bin\sdkmanager platforms;android-21 build-tools;26.0.1
+tools\bin\sdkmanager platforms;android-21 build-tools;26.0.1 ndk-bundle
 ```

+Note: this will install the latest NDK in `<sdk-path>\ndk-bundle`.
+The minimum required version of the NDK is r16b.

 If you do not have adb installed you can do so with:
 ```
 cd <sdk-path>
 tools\bin\sdkmanager platform-tools
 ```

-### Install the Android NDK

-Unzip the [Android NDK](https://dl.google.com/android/repository/android-ndk-r15b-windows-x86_64.zip) to a directory of your choosing.

 ### Configure the environment